+Regular inspections must be made over the life of the system.
 The system shall be inspected and maintained in accordance with the Certificate holder's instructions, as detailed in the Repair and Maintenance Method Statement, which is incorporated into the Building Owner's Manual.

-Necessary repairs should be carried out immediately and must be in accordance with the Certificate holder's instructions.
-Repairs to plumbing etc. should also be carried out as required to prevent deterioration or damage, and to protect the integrity of the system.

-Synthetic finishes may be subject to aesthetic deterioration due to exposure to UV light.
-They should be re-painted every 18 to 20 years to maintain appearance.
-Care should be taken to ensure that the synthetic finish used is compatible with the original system and that the water vapour transmission or fire characteristics are not adversely affected.
+- Visually inspect the render and architectural details for signs of damage or water ingress (at least annually). - Necessary repairs must be carried out immediately and must be in accordance with the Certificate holder's instructions to prevent deterioration or damage, and to protect the integrity of the system. - Sealants shall be subject to regular inspection (at least annually). - Sealants should be replaced as required and fully replaced every 18 to 20 years to maintain performance. - Synthetic finishes may be subject to aesthetic deterioration due to exposure to UV light.
+They should be re-painted every 18 to 20 years to maintain appearance. - Care should be taken to ensure that the synthetic finish used is compatible with the original system and that the water vapour transmission or fire characteristics are not adversely affected.